y-sakakihara/workshops/workshop2022.md

 ## Pupose

-Our purpose of this workshop is
+Our purpose of this workshop is share to make the understanding of the universe and the fundamental forces deeper.
+In 2014, LIGO confirmed the existance of gravitational waves throught the detection from binary black holes and gravitational waves became a useful took to explore the early universe and even high energy physics.

 ### Keywords